 The 2020 application period (for 2021 grants) is now open.

-Since its inception, ONYA has awarded over $336,000 to 31 agencies, for 86 programs, that have impacted the lives of over 7,000 women and girls in Ontario and Yates Counties.
+Since 2000, ONYA has awarded over $357,000 to 31 agencies for 90 programs which have impacted the lives of over 7,000 women and girls in Ontario and Yates Counties.

-As ONYA marks its 20th year of service, our Board of Directors is proud to announce the grant recipients for 2020.
+The ONYA Board of Directors is proud to announce its grant recipients for 2021.
 ONYA’s mission is to inspire and advance philanthropy to foster personal and economic self-sufficiency among women and girls in Ontario and Yates counties.
 Each year ONYA gives grants to non-profit groups that support this mission.
-The seven recipients selected for 2020 were chosen from a group of twelve submissions.

 Our generous donors have enabled us to fund the following programs this year: